mrdaemon/exosphere/docs/source/providers.rst

 Repo sync *requires* sudo privileges, as it needs to run ``/usr/sbin/pkg update`` to update the package cache from repository.

+This also means you will need to have the ``sudo`` package installed on the remote system if you want to use this functionality.
+Unfortunately, ``doas`` is not supported at this time.

 By default, given the stock :ref:`Sudo Policy <default_sudo_policy_option>`, in Exosphere, Repo sync will **not** run for FreeBSD hosts, and you will need to configure sudoers appropriately before changing the Sudo Policy.